 At this point, all you have to do is to log in to the staging site with the same credentials as your live site.
 And that’s it!
 You can start tweaking the staging site right away and see what changes are ok, and what changes cause errors.

 If something’s wrong, feel free to ask the developers.
 Give them the credential to your staging site if you want.
 Everything will be safe and secured

 If nothing’s wrong, now what?
 Just go back to the live site and apply the same course of action you made with the staging site and see how it works.
-Since you’ve experimented, there won’t be anything wrong happen to your site.
+Since you’ve experimented, there won’t be anything wrong happening to your site.
 Then you may keep the staging site if you wish to.
 Or just go back to WP-Admin > WP Staging > Delete it to save some memory.

 So, just by a very simple act, you can prevent your site from unnecessary troubles in the future.
 The overall workflow is very easy to understand and implement:

 Whenever you want to make any change, add a new plugin, update theme or anything, go to WP Staging > Create a Staging site > Login to the Staging site > Make necessary changes and see if it works > Comeback to your live site, manually apply those changes > All done.

 That’s what we’ve been doing with all of our systems, and it surely is an effective way to keep your server up and running 24/7 without any problem.